 A post, copied, pasted and shared countless thousands of times and originally citing a nameless Japanese Doctor claims that drinking water every 15 minutes ensures the virus is washed into your stomach (and presumably destroyed by the acidic environment).

 However, there is no plausible biological mechanism to support the idea that a respiratory virus can be washed into the stomach by drinking.
-Bear in mind that this virus can also enter our respiratory tract through the nose and eyes.
+Bear in mind that this virus can also enter our respiratory tract through the nose.
 The virus enters directly into the mouth and nose and lungs when we breathe.
 Drinking doesn’t stop that.

 Having said this, drinking frequently and staying hydrated is good practise especially if you are ill.